christopher5106/christopher5106.github.io/_posts/2016-02-04-bidmach-tutorial.markdown

 <a name="spark_prepare_data" />

-# Prepare the data and launch an hyperparameter tuning with Spark
+# Prepare the data with Spark

 Prepare your data with a first Spark job : Spark is ideal to split very large data files into smaller splits for the BIDMach file data sources.